dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-1.md

 ### Adding Another Function

-Let's make this program more interesting by letting users clear their greeting count.
+Let's add a new function that lets users clear their greeting count.
 We'll write another function and annotate it with decorators:

 ```javascript